ipld/ipld/block-layer/codecs/dag-cbor.md

 ## Link Format

 As with all IPLD formats, DagCBOR must be able to encode [Links].
-In DagCBOR, links are encoded using the raw-binary identity [Multibase] in a field with a byte-string type (major type 2), with the tag 42.
+In DagCBOR, links are [CIDs] encoded using the raw-binary identity [Multibase].
+That Multibase prefix (`0x00`) *must not* be omitted.
+They are stored as byte-string type (major type 2), with the tag 42.

 (the inclusion of the Multibase exists for historical reasons)